Financial Responsibility Function

 Those nontank vessels that have a carrying capacity greater than 1000 to not more than 6,500 barrels, or 7,500 barrels for nontank vessels owned and operated by California or a federal agency, shall determine the amount of financial responsibility as follows: subtract 1,000 barrels from the total carrying capacity of oil of the nontank vessel; multiply this amount by $5,670 (which represents 30% of the cargo multiplied by the maximum per barrel clean-up and damage cost of spilled oil of $18,900); then add $18,900,000.

-Facilities and small barges are required to demonstrate $12,500 per barrel to cover cleanup and damage cost.
-This amount is based on a per barrel reasonable worst case spill scenario.
-Reasonable worst case spill formulas for facilities are based on linefill capacities, transfer rates and discovery and shut off time.
+Marine facilities and small barges are required to demonstrate $12,500 per barrel to cover cleanup and damage costs.
+Inland facilities are required to demonstrate $10,000 per barrel to cover cleanup and damage costs if it poses a risk to perennial waters of the State of California, while inland facilities that pose a risk to ephemeral waters are required to demonstrate $6,000 per barrel.
+This amount is based on a per barrel reasonable worst-case spill scenario.
+Reasonable worst-case spill formulas for facilities are based on linefill capacities, transfer rates, discovery and shut off time for pipelines, 10% of daily production rate, of largest-producing well, for production facilities and speed/volume factors for a railroad.
 The formula for mobile transfer units and small barges is based on 30% of the maximum cargo capacity.

 Methods of Demonstrating Financial Responsibility

-Insurance, self insurance, guaranty, letter of credit, certificate of deposits, surety bonds, Protection and Indemnity Club membership, a combination of methods, or other methods acceptable to the administrator.
+Insurance, self insurance, guaranty, letter of credit, surety bonds, Protection and Indemnity Club membership, a combination of methods, or other methods acceptable to the administrator.

 In order to maintain a COFR, the applicant (for most demonstrating methods of F.R.) is required to annually provide evidence of renewed F.R.
 Additionally, prior to the expiration of the COFR a renewal application must be submitted.
 During the time the COFR is valid, changes to the method of demonstrating F.R., or changes to the operation of the vessel or facility must be reported to the Oil Spill Prevention and Response Program.